 If some of the Omaha relatives also came for Christmas, Mom would bring along her matching set of silverware.
 I liked the heft of the hollow-handled knives, the curviness of the sugar spoon.

-I was blessed to have Grandma Wilson for 42 Christmases.
+I was blessed to have Grandma Leora for 42 Christmases.
 She died at the age of 97, still living in her own little home.
 One day Mom handed me Grandma’s familiar silverware box.

 “I wanted you to have these,” she said.
 “Gloria can have my set someday.
 You know, we bought these together when you were little and Gloria was just a baby.”